LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 The shell and command-line scripts should be called from the directory containing the XML documenting files that you wish to convert.
 See the description of each script below for details.
+The `.sh` files are bash shell scripts while the `.js` files are JScript command-line scripts for Windows (requiring WSH 5.6 or later version).
+These scripts assumes that the `LOGTALKHOME` and `LOGTALKUSER` environment variables are defined and that the chosen XSLT processor is available in the path.

-MAKE SURE THAT THE XSL PROCESSORS YOU INTEND TO USE ARE PROPERLY INSTALLED AND WORKING BEFORE RUNNING THESE SCRIPTS!
+*MAKE SURE THAT THE XSL PROCESSORS YOU INTEND TO USE ARE PROPERLY INSTALLED AND WORKING BEFORE RUNNING THESE SCRIPTS!*

 Regarding conversion to (X)HTML, the links to the XSL files on the XML files and the links to the CSS files in the generated HTML files assume that all files reside in the same directory.

-The default XSL file to use ("lgtxml.xsl", described below) is set in the adapter files.
-You may choose a different default XSL file in your settings file or by using the "xslfile" flag.
-You may also override the default XSL file by using the xslfile/1 compiler option in the logtalk_compile/2 and logtalk_load/2 calls.
+The default XSL file to use (`lgtxml.xsl`, described below) is set in the `lgtdoc` tool.
+You may choose a different default XSL file by using the `xslfile` option.

-The documenting files can be generated either as standalone XML files or containing a reference to either the Logtalk DTD file, "logtalk.dtd", or to the Logtalk XML Schema file, "logtalk.xsd".
+The documenting files can be generated either as standalone XML files or containing a reference to either the Logtalk DTD file, `logtalk.dtd`, or to the Logtalk XML Schema file, `logtalk.xsd`.
 The reference to the XML specification file can be either a local reference or a URI reference.
-By default, all XML documenting files contain a local reference but that can be changed in your settings file, by setting the "xmlsref" Logtalk compiler flag, or by using the xmlsref/1 compiler option.
+By default, all XML documenting files contain a local reference but that can be changed by using the `xmlsref` option.
 Choose the option value that works best with your XSLT tools.
-To choose between the DTD or XSD specifications use the "xmlspec" compiler flag or the xmlsref/1 compiler option.
+To choose between the DTD or XSD specifications use the `xmlspec` or `xmlsref` options.

 As Logtalk uses a single namespace for all objects, categories, and protocols, you may want to define an alternate, global compilation directory to store all